|Nutrition Facts (per serving)|

 You really won't know which whiskey you like best in the Hot Buttered Whiskey until you try them.
 Almost any whiskey will be good and many will be great.
 While you have the batter in the fridge, experiment with a few different brands and styles.
 There's sure to be one in your list of favorites that outshines all the others.

-- For an even more unusual twist, try a 'Hot Buttered Single Malt Scotch.'
-Oban, The Dalmore, and Highland Park are tested and have proven to make a truly spectacular drink.
+For an even more unusual twist, try a Hot Buttered Single Malt Scotch for a truly spectacular drink.

-How Strong is the Hot Buttered Whiskey
+How Strong Is the Hot Buttered Whiskey?

 With all these whiskey options as well as the unknown volume of water, we're going to have to do some serious estimating on the Hot Buttered Whiskey's alcohol content.
 To do so, let's assume that you pour an 80-proof whiskey and use just 3 ounces of hot water.
-This would make the drink somewhere in the neighborhood of 13% ABV (26 proof).
+This would make the drink somewhere in the neighborhood of 13 percent ABV (26 proof).